-A flow chart that illustrates the quality management standard that applies based on the Professional Services provided by a Firm is set out in Appendix 1 to the Standard.
+A flow chart and table illustrate the quality management standard(s) that applies based on the Professional Services provided by a Firm are set out in Appendix 1 to the Standard.
 Appendix 2 sets out a high-level comparison of the elements in APES 320 to the components in ASQM 1.